hyperhq/blog.hyper.sh/blog/source/hyper-use-case-week-part-2-load-balancer-with-two-web-servers.md

 Sure, then you can go ahead and deploy this in the same time, but you first had to do all that **and now you have to maintain it all**.

-With Hyper_ the longest part of the use case is signing up for the public beta.
+With Hyper.sh the longest part of the use case is signing up for the public beta.
 Why not get started now? [https://console.hyper.sh/register](https://console.hyper.sh/register)

 **Next** check out part 3 of this series; [persisting state between redeploys using a  volume.](https://blog.hyper.sh/hyper-use-case-week-part-3-volume-snapshot-and-restore.html)